 The purpose of this study was to explore the possibility of education informatics in higher education by introducing a case study of Sungkyunkwan University in Korea.
 Two multi-year government projects at the Department of Education have initiated education informatics programs for the past four years.
-Five informatics-related courses were developed and in particular, an Education Informatics course is intended to understand the impacts of education information and to explore how to utilize informatics in the field of education.
-This course not only delivered knowledge about education informatics at SKKU as the first undergraduate course in this field could serve as a basic and essential guideline for the further development of education informatics programs in other countries.
+Five informatics related courses were developed and in particular, an Education Informatics course is intended to understand the impacts of information on education, and to explore how to utilize informatics in the field of education.
+This course not only delivered knowledge about education informatics, but also provided technical skills and practical hands-on training.
+Education Informatics at SKKU as the first undergraduate course in this field could serve as a basic and essential guideline for further development of education informatics programs in other countries.